Robert Surtees (antiquarian): Career

 In 1802, upon the death of his father, he inherited the family estate including Mainsforth Hall.
 Although a student of law he never practised as a lawyer, and instead devoted himself to the study of literature and antiquities.
 By 1804, Surtees had begun collecting material for what was to become his monumental county history, The History of Durham.

 He was a studious and sensitive man who did not always have good health.
 He was hospitable at Mainsforth, and guests included Sir Walter Scott, with whom Surtees frequently corresponded.
+Three ballads authored by Surtees, 'The Death of Featherstonehaugh', 'Barthram's Dirge' and 'Lord Ewrie' were included in Scott's Minstrelsy of the Scottish Border (1802).

 By 1816, the first volume of The History and Antiquities of the County Palatine of Durham was published ("compiled from original records preserved in public repositories and private collections by Robert Surtees").
 Two further volumes followed and a final volume was published posthumously in 1840.
 The work covers much of the county but does not include Weardale, Teesdale, the Aucklands, Brancepeth, or Durham Castle or Cathedral.
 James Raine compiled The History and Antiquities of North Durham (2 vols, 1830 and 1852) to supply the need.